Sliverkiss/DenoFaas/README.md

 ## Web
 ```
-you can deply for vervel
+you can deply for vercel,the .env set backend host
 ```

 ## Backend